Masterworks Chorale: History

 Masterworks Chorale was initially called the San Mateo College Community Chorus and performed with an orchestra of students, faculty, and members of the community, either in the Little Theatre or the main gymnasium at the College of San Mateo.
 During its early years under Galen Marshall the chorus gradually grew in size and started giving concerts throughout the San Francisco Bay Area.
 In 1972 the group was renamed the Masterworks Chorale and gave its first complete performance of Handel's Messiah that December at St. Bartholomew's Church, San Mateo.
 In May 1985 it became a self-sufficient non-profit organization.

 In the summer of 1982, Masterworks Chorale sang in three performances of Mozart's Requiem during the Midsummer Mozart Festival.
-The performances were conducted by Calvin E. Simmons (1950–1982); they were one of his last appearances before his tragic death later that year.
+The performances were conducted by Calvin E. Simmons (1950–1982); they were among of his last appearances before his tragic death later that year.
 In September 1984, Masterworks was one of four choirs chosen to participate in four performances of the Eighth Symphony of Gustav Mahler by the San Francisco Symphony Orchestra under Edo de Waart in Davies Symphony Hall.
 Other Northern California concerts have included performances with the San Francisco Opera, San José Symphony, and at the Festival of Masses and the Cabrillo Festival.

-One of the most exciting performances took place on December 12, 1988, when Masterworks, Geneva’s Suisse Romande Choir, and the USSR State Academy Russian Choir—all linked by satellite—joined the World Philharmonic Orchestra in Montreal to sing the “Ode to Joy” from Beethoven’s Ninth Symphony.
-At the time, this was an unprecedented concert in the musical field, made possible by the latest satellite transmission technologies and the challenge of Françoise Legrand, musical director and co-founder of the World Philharmonic Orchestra, composed of musicians from all over the world.
-This concert made Beethoven’s dream a reality: to have people around the world sing the “Ode to Joy” at the same time.
+One of the most famous performances took place on December 12, 1988, when Masterworks, Geneva’s Suisse Romande Choir, and the USSR State Academy Russian Choir—all linked by satellite—joined the World Philharmonic Orchestra in Montreal to sing “Ode to Joy” from Beethoven’s Ninth Symphony.
+At the time, this was an unprecedented event made possible by the latest satellite transmission technologies and the challenge of Françoise Legrand, musical director and co-founder of the World Philharmonic Orchestra.
+This concert made Beethoven’s vision a reality: to have people around the world sing “Ode to Joy” at the same time.